Not All Routines “Grow Up” To Be Habits

 4. Make a commitment to be consistent

-In order to create something lasting, it needs to first become a regularly performed routine.
+To create something lasting, it needs to first become a regularly performed routine.
 Again, choice is involved and the points above can support your intention.
-But given how much effort routines can demand, it can become too easy to skip a difficult task.
+However given how much effort routines can demand, it can become too easy to skip a difficult task.
 Breaking the task down into smaller steps will make it a bit easier to commit to the first step as the first step becomes more doable.
-Making a commitment for that first step is an effective way to ensure that you complete the task.
+Committing that first step is an effective way to ensure that you complete the task.

 5. Expect Discomfort